UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Experiments

 \subsection{Experimental Results}

-\textbf{Single Frame Matching} we compare against a diverse set of existing single-frame VPR methods, including NetVLAD~\cite{netvlad}, GeM~\cite{gem}, Conv-AP~\cite{gsv}, CosPlace~\cite{cosplace}, MixVPR~\cite{mixvpr}, EigenPlaces~\cite{eigenplaces}, and SALAD~\cite{salad}.
-As shown in Tab.~\ref{tab:singleframe}, our UniPR-3D outperforms all previous methods on most datasets and across the majority of evaluation metrics.
+\textbf{Single-Frame Matching.} We compare against a diverse set of baselines, including NetVLAD~\cite{netvlad}, AP-GeM~\cite{apgem}, CosPlace~\cite{cosplace}, MixVPR~\cite{mixvpr}, EigenPlaces~\cite{eigenplaces}, AnyLoc~\cite{anyloc}, SALAD~\cite{salad}, CricaVPR~\cite{lu2024cricavpr}, BoQ~\cite{ali2024boq}, and MegaLoc~\cite{berton2025megaloc}.
+As shown in Tab.~\ref{tab:singleframe}, UniPR-3D outperforms all baselines on most datasets and across most metrics.
 All compared methods are trained under the same setting using the GSV-Cities dataset, and the results of the baseline models are obtained by retraining the official implementations released by the authors.
 We further evaluate our approach on challenging datasets, including MSLS Challenge, characterized by its large scale, diversity, and closed-set labeling, and Nordland, known for its extreme visual similarity and severe seasonal variations.
 The experimental results demonstrate that our 3D token–based descriptor is capable of capturing stable 3D structural information within the scene, rather than relying solely on texture cues, leading to significantly improved robustness and generalization.
 As expected, our method incurs in higher latency compared to existing approaches due to the incorporation of additional 3D information.